Somatics: Movement & Embodiment

 Somatic & Movement based methods I have trained in include:

-Authentic Movement or AM is a therapeutic, meditative, and improvisational movement practice, developed by Mary Starks Whitehouse and Janet Adler, where individuals move, with eyes closed, to follow spontaneous, inner, bodily-felt impulses.
+• Authentic Movement: AM is a therapeutic, meditative, and improvisational movement practice, developed by Mary Starks Whitehouse and Janet Adler where individuals move with eyes closed to follow spontaneous, inner, bodily-felt impulses.
 It explores the relationship between a "mover" (who acts on internal impulses) and a "witness" (who observes without judgment), fostering self-awareness, psychological integration, and connection to the subconscious.
 The practice has strong connections to the work of Cark Jung, especially his practice of Active Imagination.

-DreamBody Work: Developed by Arnold Mindell, DBW is a core component of his Process-Oriented Psychology (Process Work) that treats physical symptoms, illnesses, and bodily sensations as messages from the unconscious, similar to dream symbols.
+• DreamBody Work: Developed by Arnold Mindell as is an important component of his Process-Oriented Psychotherapy, this method treats physical symptoms, illnesses, and bodily sensations as messages from the unconscious, similar to dream symbols.
 It bridges the gap between depth psychology and somatic methods by viewing the body not just as a physical entity but as an energetic field ("dreambody") where physical and, psychological, processes are unified.